What interface for a modern application?

 the possibilities currently offered by such other?

-HTML 5 and Ajax
+JavaScript and HTML 5

 The new HTML 5 specification provides a universal interface for Web apps and some desktop apps thanks to the offline feature.